Time to Get Moving: 10 Minutes a Day to a More Active Life

 These were just some of the many things you can do in 10 minutes or more for a more active life.

-What are some of your favorite ways to be active throughout the day?
+So, what are some of your favorite ways to stay active throughout the day?